inv4fee2020/pli_node_conf/node_backup_restore.md

 #### How to perform a full restore

   1. With the necessary files copied to the fresh VPS under folder "/plinode_backups", we need to set the necessary file permissions so that the main scripts can execute.
+Lets get into the correct folder to run the scripts;

+            cd ~/pli_node_conf

-  2. Lets run the setup script;
+  2. Lets now run the setup script;

             ./_plinode_setup_bkup.sh